MenakaGodakanda/can_project/README.md

 ## Requirements

-- Linux (Ubuntu recommended)
+- Linux (Ubuntu recommended).
-- GCC
-- CMake
-- SocketCAN
-- Can-utils
+- GCC: For compiling C/C++ code.
+- CMake: For building your project.
+- SocketCAN: Provides CAN support in Linux.
+- Can-utils: A collection of CAN utilities.
+- J1939 Stack: Open-source stack for J1939 protocol.
+- CANopen Stack: Open-source stack for CANopen protocol.

 ## File Structure